-The procedure that emerged to take the place of the band was the laparoscopic vertical sleeve gastrectomy, or simply, the "gastric sleeve".8 During this procedure, a bougie or calibration tube is placed along the lesser curvature and about 70-80 percent of the stomach is removed.
-(Figure 3) This changes the stomach into a tubular shape.
-The portion of stomach removed includes most of the body and fundus along with the greater curvature.
-The resection is carried out using a stapler which produces an efficient and haemostatic cut line.
-Gastric sleeve numbers have overtaken all other procedures as the most popular bariatric surgery worldwide.9 The main reason for this lies with the sleeve's simplicity and efficacy - reduction of meal portions without requiring any foreign body placement or diversion of food passage.
-The main problem with this procedure is the potential for twisting or narrowing of the gastric tube, obstructing food passage and causing pain, reflux and vomiting.
-Bleeding and leakage from the staple line has also been reported.
-The perioperative course following the sleeve procedure is smoother than after gastric bypass as there is no intestinal component to the surgery.
+The procedure that emerged to take the place of the band was the laparoscopic vertical sleeve gastrectomy, or simply, the "gastric sleeve".8 During this procedure, a bougie or calibration tube is placed along the lesser curvature and about 70-80 percent of the stomach is removed (refer to Figure 3).
+This changes the stomach into a tubular shape.
+Most of the body and fundus along with the greater curvature of the stomach is resected using a stapler, providing a smooth and haemostatic cut line.

+Gastric sleeve numbers have overtaken all other procedures as the most popular bariatric surgery worldwide.9 The main reason for this lies with the simplicity and efficacy of the sleeve: reduction of meal portions without requiring any foreign body placement or diversion of food passage.
+The main problem with this procedure is the potential for narrowing or twisting of the gastric tube, obstructing food passage, and causing pain, reflux, and vomiting.
+Bleeding and leakage from the staple line have also been reported.
+Post-operative management following the sleeve procedure is simpler than after gastric bypass as there is no intestinal component to the surgery.

 Figure 3.
-Gastric sleeve
+Gastric Sleeve

-Gastric balloon
+Gastric Balloon

-First approved by the FDA in 1985, several types of gastric balloons are available in Singapore today.
-The gastric balloon aims to fill up the stomach and reduce hunger and cravings.
-(Figure 4) Gastric balloons are typically placed and removed by endoscopy, and can be kept in the stomach for up to one year.
-The Spatz balloon is also adjustable, so that an initial smaller volume can be placed to avoid nausea and cramps.
+First approved by the FDA in 1985, there are several types of gastric balloons available in Singapore today.
+The aim of the gastric balloon is to fill up the stomach and reduce hunger and cravings (refer to Figure 4).
+Gastric balloons are typically placed and removed by endoscopy and can be kept in the stomach for up to a year.
+The Spatz balloon is adjustable, so that an initial smaller volume can be placed to avoid nausea and cramps.
 Once the stomach is adapted to the balloon, it can be inflated further to occupy more space with the expectation of driving weight loss.
-Expected weight loss is in the range of 10-15 percent.10
+Expected weight loss is in the range from 10-15 percent.10

 Figure 4.
-Gastric balloon
+Gastric Balloon